ISO Certification

 Differences between ISO 9001 and ISO 9002 Certification

 ISO 9001 and ISO 9002 are widely recognized certifications among the ISO 9000 series, yet only ISO 9001 is regarded as the most popular and relevant.
 While ISO 9001 was revised in 2015, the latest revision of ISO 9002 was made way back in 1994.
-This can spark many doubts, such as whether ISO 9002 certification is relevant anymore and the difference between ISO 9001 and ISO 9002.
+This can spark many doubts, such as whether ISO 9002 certification remains relevant and the differences between ISO 9001 and ISO 9002.

-In this blog, we will answer all your queries while exploring the key differences between ISO 9001 and ISO 9002 certifications, their scope, applicability, and how they have evolved.
+In this blog, we will address all your queries while exploring the key differences between ISO 9001 and ISO 9002 certifications, their scope, applicability, and how they have evolved over time.

 What is ISO?